Fig77/Food/README.md

 Project is a simple restaurant web app with a landing, small menu, and about section.

 ### Objective
-Main objective of project is to put into use concepts of ES6, Webpack and modularized code, by doing a small restaurant web-app.
+The main objective of this project is to put into use concepts of ES6, Webpack, and modularized code, by doing a small restaurant web-app.

 ### Built With
 This project was built with:
-* Javascript
+* JavaScript
 * ESlint
 * Webpack
 * SASS (for grid structure)